AthleteX-DAO/athletex-sops/Operations/Customers.md

 > Binary event markets for the frat college student to enjoy with his friends

-> Seasonal Options markets for hedging and speculating on an athlete's price
+> Seasonal and Career markets for hedging and speculating on an athlete's price

-> An Athlete launchpad program where Athletes can offer their Name, Image, and Likeness for NFTs
+> An athlete launchpad program where athletes can offer their Name, Image, and Likeness for NFTs

-> Perpetual Athlete Markets for Cryptocurrency Traders
+> Crypto Perpetual Athlete Markets (with options for Leverage Trading) for them to trade new assets on technology they are familiar with

-> ...
+> We offer a cross-sport fantasy league option for them to engage with all of them at once.